FlightControl-User/x16-flash/README.md

 ### 3.1.
 Copy the files on the SD card.

-Copy the SMC.BIN, VERA.BIN and the ROM.BIN files on the SDcard at the same folder fro where your CX16-UPDATE.PRG file is located.
-Ensure the files are copied onto the SDcard with the file names in **CAPITAL** letters.
+Copy the SMC.BIN, VERA.BIN and the ROM.BIN files on the SD card at the same folder fro where your CX16-UPDATE.PRG file is located.
+Ensure the files are copied onto the SD card with the file names in **CAPITAL** letters.

-## 3.2.
+### 3.2.
 Main CX16 ROM J1 jumper pins: CLOSED!

 ![CX16-J1](https://raw.githubusercontent.com/FlightControl-User/x16-flash/main/images/CX16-J1.jpg)